The jailer

 Launching Alpine Linux on Firecracker like a boss

-The quest to launch an ETCD cluster on Firecracker starts here.
 In this post, I’m describing how I’ve built my initial Alpine 3.13 VMM with OpenSSH and a dedicated sudoer user.
 In AWS, when one launches a Ubuntu instance, one can access it via ssh ubuntu@<address>, a CentOS VM is ssh centos@<address>.
+At the end of this write up, I’ll have ssh alpine@<address>.
+This VMM will have access to the outside world so I can install additional software and even ping the BBC!
+For the networking, I’ll use the Docker docker0 bridge; inspired again by Julia Evans, the Day 41: Trying to understand what a bridge is1 was very helpful.
+I will look at my own networking setup in future write ups.

 My golang modules live in Athens

-So I’ve been on the fence with the vendor directory.
-On one hand, it’s great to have the modules in the project because it speeds up the build and serves as a safe storage.
 On the other hand, it does increase the churn in the repository and creates a lot of duplication on disk because many projects often contain the same dependencies.

 Taking Firecracker for a spin

-Firecracker1 is recently making rounds on the internet as this relatively new, awesome technology for running lightweight VMs.
 As something coming from AWS and powering AWS Lambda, my original perception was that it’s not easy to set up and use.
 However, this write from Julia Evans2 proved me wrong.
+So, as I have recently picked up a used Dell R720 with decent amount of RAM and CPUs, it was time to take these two for a spin together.

 Keycloak Authorization Services - RPT, permissions or a decision only